How Automated Customer Service Can Improve Your Support

 Your support teams must be used to writing tons of emails that cater to a variety of customer questions.
 Why not turn those emails into solution articles for customers to view anytime they want?

-Having a comprehensive knowledge base is a great way to create ready-made answers for frequently asked customer questions.
+Having a comprehensive knowledge database is a great way to create ready-made answers for frequently asked customer questions.
 You can build your knowledge base using past conversations, product information and other relevant sources that can help customers avoid having to call a service call center.

 It can also be a great source of educational information through video tutorials, guides and other solution documents that give a detailed view into product or service related queries.
 You can also translate your knowledge base into several languages so it is accessible to a global audience.